Ballistic missile submarine: Post-Cold War

-With the collapse of the Soviet Union and the end of the Cold War in 1991, construction of new SSBNs by Russia was put on hold for over 10 years and was slowed in the United States.
+With the collapse of the Soviet Union and the end of the Cold War in 1991, construction of new nuclear submarines by Russia was put on hold for over ten years and was slowed in the United States.
 Additionally the US rapidly decommissioned its 31 older remaining SSBNs, with a few converted to other roles, and the base at Holy Loch in Scotland was disestablished.
-Most of the former Soviet SSBN force was gradually scrapped under the provisions of the Nunn–Lugar Cooperative Threat Reduction agreement through 2012.
+Most of the former Soviet nuclear submarine force was gradually scrapped under the provisions of the Nunn–Lugar Cooperative Threat Reduction agreement through 2012.

-The Russian SSBN force then stood at six Delta IVs, three Delta IIIs, and a lone Typhoon used as a testbed for new missiles (the R-39s unique to the Typhoons were reportedly scrapped in 2012).
+The Russian ballistic missile submarine force then stood at six Delta IVs, three Delta IIIs, and a lone Typhoon used as a testbed for new missiles (the R-39s unique to the Typhoons were reportedly scrapped in 2012).
 Upgraded missiles such as the R-29RMU Sineva (SS-N-23 Sineva) were developed for the Deltas.
 In 2013 the Russians commissioned the first Borei-class submarine, also called the Dolgorukiy class after the lead vessel.
 By 2015 two others had entered service.
 This class is intended to replace the aging Deltas, and carries 16 solid-fuel RSM-56 Bulava missiles, with a reported range of 10000 km and six MIRV warheads.
 The US Columbia-class submarine is set to replace the Ohio-class, with construction beginning in 2020.